AbdelrahmanFahmy0/MagentoAutomationProject/README.md

 - **Faker:** Generate fake data for testing purposes.
 - **JSON:** Data interchange format for API testing and configuration.
 - **GitHub Actions:** CI/CD integration for automated testing and deployment.

+## 🧩 Project Design:
+* Page Object Model (POM) design pattern.
+* **Fluent design approach** (method chaining) for better test cases readability.
+* **Data-Driven Approach:** Implement a data-driven approach using properties and JSON files to handle test data in different scenarios.
+* **Listeners:** Apply TestNG listeners to capture and handle events during test execution.
+* **Allure Reports:** Use Allure for generating detailed and user-friendly test reports.
+* **Logging:** Use Log4j and SLF4J for comprehensive logging, aiding in debugging and analysis.
+* **TestNG XML:** Create an XML file to run and configure test cases, allowing for test suite setup and parameterization.